Make the Most of Your Traditional IRA†

 - A major advantage of investing in an IRA is tax-deferred compounding of earnings.

 - Individuals under the age of 59½ can make penalty-free withdrawals to pay college expenses for themselves, a spouse, children, or grandchildren.
+Such distributions may still be taxed as ordinary income.

 1This example is hypothetical in nature and is not indicative of future performance in your retirement plans.